celery/celery/docs/configuration.rst

 This is a dict supporting the following keys:

 * host
-    Hostname of the MongoDB server.
+    Host name of the MongoDB server.
 Defaults to "localhost".

 * port
     The port the MongoDB server is listening to.
 Defaults to 27017.